cosc310team24/project/README.md

 You will need to install `node` and `yarn` to run this project.
 You can install `node` by following the instructions [here](https://nodejs.org/en/download/).
 You can install `yarn` by following the instructions [here](https://yarnpkg.com/en/docs/install).

-Before you can run the app you need to install Next.js.
-Open a terminal in the folder you cloned and run `$ yarn add next react react-dom`.
+Before you can run the app you need to install the project's dependencies.
+Open a terminal in the folder you cloned and run `$ yarn install`.

 ### Running the application